-Sustainability is fast finding its way to the world of events, with demand for sustainable event management factoring more and more often in event briefs.
+Sustainability is fast cementing its importance in the world of events, with demand for sustainable event management factoring more and more often in event briefs.
 To stay ahead of the curve, it’s essential that event organisers adopt the technology and tools to help them in the transition.

 To make it easier, we’ve put together a list of some of the best resources and tools available to eventprofs, to help you from planning through to reporting.
 Whether it's sustainable venues you're after, or support on measuring your event objectives, these resources are designed to have you in the green.